Sheep42/clean-theme/README.md

 ##### Version: 4.3.1
 [Bootstrap Documentation](https://getbootstrap.com/docs/)

 The Bootstrap scss is included in this theme for you to use and modify.
 By default, the theme does not import any of the bootstrap css.
 This is by design, it's up to you to import the stylesheets that you want or need from the bootstrap library.
-See the Sass & CSS section for more details.
+See the [Sass section](#sass) for more details.

 The minified bootstrap JS is also included in this theme.
 The bootstrap JS is loaded by default, to learn more about how vendor JS is imported into the theme, take a look at the JS section.